W R Burner (Minister of the Gospel)

 At ease in Zion is bringing many nations under the influence of the ungodly with little being offered towards opposing the enormity of the problem.
-There is a gigantic reach forward as the tentacles of success encourage acceptance of that which was previously unacceptable; with a godly agenda overriding that which was once considered norm.
+There is a gigantic reach forward with tentacles of success towards acceptance of what was previously unacceptable; with ungodly agenda overriding that which was once considered norm.

-Scripture reveals: Woe to them that are at ease in Zion, and trust in the mountain of Samaria, which are named chief (or notable persons) of the nations, to whom the house of Israel came (Amos 6:1).
-A Bible commentary noted: They trusted in uncertain riches, consuming them with lusts, thoughtless about their future state, never having gained any sight of sin, or sense of danger.
+Scripture reveals: Woe to them that are at ease in Zion, and trust in the mountain of Samaria, which are named chief (notable persons) of the nations, to whom the house of Israel came (Amos 6:1).
+It was noted that they trusted in uncertain riches, consuming them with lust, thoughtless about their future state, never having gained any sight of sin, or sense of danger.

-Those who are at ease in Zion become satisfied with sensual pleasures, storing up the treasures of this world, being at ease towards the future, becoming complacent, with little regard towards opposing the onrush of ungodly activity that is consuming many once godly nations.
+Those who are at ease in Zion become satisfied with sensual pleasures, storing up the treasures of this world, being at ease towards the future, becoming complacent, with little regard towards opposing the onrush of ungodly activity.

 Those words have become even more meaningful today; as we see many at ease in Zion, blinded by the onrush of ungodly activity that is consuming many lands.

-The Pentecostal movement is being tempted to pursue social status rather than sanctification (that of being set apart); financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.
+The church, in many cases, is tempted to pursue social status rather than sanctification (that of being set apart); financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.

 Sometime prior to his death, General Booth of the Salvation Army, uttered this significant prophecy: I consider that the chief dangers that confront the coming century will be Religion without the Holy Ghost; Christianity without God; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

-Those words are being fulfilled as we see an influx of contentment rather than concern; with many becoming at ease in Zion, desensitized towards what is happening in many churches in the Western world.
+This is happening as we see an influx of contentment rather than concern; with many becoming at ease in Zion, desensitized towards what is happening.
 It is as a cancer that is not detected until it has overcome the health of an individual.

-There is a new generation of believers, and leadership in many instances, that see no need for walking away from the cultural drift of the church; but rather embrace what is perceived what enhances the church and its influence in the world; by adopting the ways of the world.
+There is a new generation of believers, and leadership in many instances, that see no need for walking away from the cultural drift of the church; but rather embrace what is perceived as beneficial to the church; through adopting the ways of the world.

-A Sunday school commentary noted: The prophet Jeremiah's words enraged the people.
-He challenged their social and moral behavior.
+It was noted that the prophet Jeremiah enraged the people; he challenged their social and moral behavior.
 He held his ground and was not afraid to give unpopular criticism.
-Has the church in the Western world become of such a nature that there are no more Jeremiah's sounding the alarm?
+Has the church become of such a nature that there are no more Jeremiah's sounding the alarm?

-Scripture reveals: Moses said to the children (or sons) of Gad and to the children (or sons) of Reuben, shall your brethren go to war, and shall you set here (Numbers 32:6)?
-A Bible commentary noted: It was not reasonable that while their brethren (other tribes of Israel) engaged in a war with its enemies, while those of Gad and Reuben, remained at ease in the possession of a fruitful country.
+Scripture reveals: Moses said to the children (sons) of Gad and to the children (sons) of Reuben, shall your brethren go to war, and shall you set here (Numbers 32:6)?
+It was noted it was not reasonable that while their brethren (other tribes of Israel) engaged in a war with its enemies, that those of Gad and Reuben, remain at ease.

-As these words indicate; one cannot be at ease in Zion, in their own little patch of the world, with little concern for brethren that are in conflict elsewhere; in need of physical or spiritual support.
+One cannot be at ease in Zion, in their own little patch of the world, with little concern for others that are in conflict elsewhere; in need of physical or spiritual support.
 Moses was pointing out the need of unity of all the tribes of Israel, in whatever situation they found themselves in; as the Church needs to be concerned about the state of the Church worldwide.

-A Bible commentary noted: Things that once would have shocked Christians are now commonplace.
+It was noted that things which once would have shocked Christians are now commonplace.
 There is much that does not disturb the church like it once did.
 Many Christians have been lulled into believing that all is well.
 There may be small victories, a revival here, a church doing a good work, but where is the moral outrage necessary to petition God for a new reformation or another great awakening?

-Those words ring a bell that should awaken those at ease in Zion; as those in the day of Moses, as he called for an awakening and action among His people!
-Holy Ghost revivals need to enhance the land of those who have fallen asleep in Zion.
-Re-commitment needs to take place where it is now sorely lacking.
+Those words should awaken those at ease in Zion; as those in the day of Moses, when he called for an awakening and action among His people!
+Holy Ghost revivals need to revive those who have fallen asleep in Zion.
+Re-commitment needs to take place where it is now sorely lacking!

-Scripture reveals: His soul shall dwell at ease (or in goodness); and his seed shall inherit the earth (Psalm 25:13).
-A Bible commentary noted: Enjoying spiritual blessings in Christ, in whom one dwells in faith; and where he has peace and safety amidst all troubles and afflictions; with godliness and contentment, which is great gain.
+Scripture reveals: His soul shall dwell at ease (in goodness); and his seed shall inherit the earth (Psalm 25:13).
+It was noted: Enjoying spiritual blessings in Christ, in whom one dwells in faith; and where he has peace and safety amidst all troubles and afflictions; with godliness and contentment, is great gain.

-Those who tread in the same steps and fear the Lord; shall inherit the new heavens and earth, wherein will dwell only righteous persons, for a thousand year reign, and afterwards the land afar off, the better country, the ultimate glory to all eternity.
+Those who tread in the same steps and fear the Lord; shall inherit the new heavens and earth, wherein will dwell only righteous persons, for a thousand year reign, and afterwards the ultimate glory of all eternity.

 Scripture reveals: The Lord has chosen Zion; he has desired it for his habitation (Psalm 132:13).
-A Bible commentary noted: The seat of his majesty, over which he has set his Son as King; and all this from the love he bears for Zion, which, in a figurative sense, is His church; whom he has chosen to privileges, to grace and glory, and his service and honor.
+It was noted that the seat of his majesty, over which he has set his Son as King; and all this from the love he bears for Zion, which is in a figurative sense, His church; whom he has chosen to privileges, to grace and glory, and service and honor.

 Heaven is the habitation of his holiness and glory; His desire to His church and people; His heart is set upon them, and dwelling among them; they being built up an habitation for God through the Spirit of God.